Abigail Dillen

 Abigail Dillen is an environmental lawyer and executive at the environmental justice organization Earthjustice.
 Her work has been called "precedent setting" by multiple climate organizations.
 This includes, for example, defending the roadless rule.
 She was profiled as a 2020 changemaker by Marie Claire.

-Dillen has a Juris Doctor degree from UC Berkeley School of Law and joined in Earthjustice in 2000.
+Dillen has a Juris Doctor degree from UC Berkeley School of Law, BA from Yale University and joined in Earthjustice in 2000.
 She led both the clean energy and coal programs at Earthjustice.
 She became the chief executive in 2018 replacing Trip Van Noppen.